-Many people overlook their rollover IRA option because they are just as happy continuing to keep their retirement funds in some form of employer plan, but there are a few compelling reasons why you may want to opt for the rollover IRA anyway.
+Many people overlook their rollover IRA option, because they are just as happy continuing to keep their retirement funds in some form of employer plan.
+There are a few compelling reasons to opt for the rollover IRA:

 IRA Rollover Benefit 1: Continued Tax Deferral

 One big advantage of an IRA rollover is the continuation of the tax-deferred treatment you had at your workplace retirement account.
 What's more, no tax is owed on a properly executed rollover, although it is a reportable transaction to the IRS.